flext/book-getready/01/README.md

 ## Software architecture

 **Decision, decision.** With user groups and their information needs defined, the question is whether to go native or with a cross-platform framework.
-FLEXT focuses on a few essential IO elements, such as file browser, menus, widgets, and notifications, providing *consistent behavior* across major platforms on all web-enabled devices.
+FLEXT focuses on a few core IO elements, such as file browser, menus, widgets, and notifications, providing *consistent behavior* across major platforms on all web-enabled devices.

 <br>